tjfeen/special-barnacle/README.md

-# special-barnacle
-Introduction to Research Methods, assignment 5
+# Introduction to Research Methods, assignment 5

 ## Abstract
 This report will be about the difference in language used by authors from different socioeconomic backgrounds, specifically middle-class (Mark Twain) and upper-class authors (Oscar Wilde).